sstsimulator/sst-macro/docs/manual/manual.md

 The optional accuracy parameter is less well-defined and the exact meaning varies considerably between congestion models.
 In general, the accuracy parameter represents how coarse-grained the simulation is in bytes.
 It basically corresponds to a packet-size.
 How many bytes are modeled moving through the machine separately at a time?
-If the parameter is set to 8 bytes, e.g., that basically means we are doing flit-level modeling.
+If the parameter is set to 8 bytes, e.g., that is essentially flit-level modeling.
-If the parameter is set to 8192 bytes, e.g. that means we are doing very coarse-grained modeling which only really affects large messages.
+If the parameter is set to 8192 bytes, e.g. that is very coarse-grained modeling which only really affects large messages.
-If the parameter is set to 100-1000 bytes, e.g., that means we are doing more fine-grained modeling on real packet sizes, but we are ignoring flit-level details.
+If the parameter is set to 100-1000 bytes, e.g., that is fine-grained modeling on real packet sizes, but ignoring flit-level details.

 #### 3.2.1: Common Parameters<a name="subsec:commonParams"></a>